-Here's our monthly best-selling pico-projectors list for the beginning of March 2014.
+Here's our monthly best-selling pico-projectors list for the beginning of July 2014.
 We're using data from Amazon.com, which seems to be selling the most wide range of pico projectors.
 This list does not include embedded modules in mobile phones or cameras.
 This month Amazon only lists 8 pico-projectors in their top 100 list...

 Rock Technology has 160 DLP pico projectors modules for sale.
 These were acquired for a pico projector project, but were never used.
 These are all DLP 0.3 WVGA Series 220 chips (DLP3000FQB) assembled into module.
 The modules were made by Young Optics, and the part numbers are: LB17, A1019, and 0102.